18F/handbook/pages/CONTRIBUTING.md

-Now, assuming you've identified what you want to contribute -- if you haven't, check out the Handbook's [open issues](https://github.com/18F/handbook/issues) -- let's talk about the mechanism by which you'll contribute: NetlifyCMS or Git.
+Now, assuming you've identified what you want to contribute -- if you haven't, check out the Handbook's [open issues](https://github.com/18F/handbook/issues) -- let's talk about GitHub, the mechanism by which you'll contribute.

 ## Helpers and shortcuts